rajgoel/course-machine-learning/04-lecture/slides.md

 ---

+You find a full implementation for recognising handwritten digits with stochastic gradient descent in the [course repository](https://rajgoel.github.io/course-machine-learning/julia).

 > [!TIP]
-> You find a full implementation in `Lecture04` of the [Julia repository](https://rajgoel.github.io/course-machine-learning/julia).
+> Run:
+> ```julia
+> using MachineLearningCourse
+> Lecture04.demo()

 ===